Myth #10: The Buzz Feels Amazing (The Brain Chemistry Trick)

 Your Brain Is Its Own Pharmacy

-Your brain is like a world-class pharmacy stocked with natural feel-good chemicals.
 It can release dopamine, serotonin, endorphins, and other neurotransmitters in response to real rewards like exercise, connection, achievement, and laughter.

 How Alcohol Hijacks Your Brain

-Dopamine: The “Learning Molecule”
+Dopamine: The learning molecule

 Dopamine teaches us what feels rewarding and motivates us to repeat it.
 Alcohol triggers a big dopamine surge, which makes the brain think drinking is worth doing again.